The Sudan Link

 The Bishop of Salisbury, Nicholas Holtam, takes a very close and strongly supportive interest in the Partnership and soon after his enthronement attended the ECS Provincial Synod in Juba with the Dean of Salisbury, June Osborne, and Canon Ian Woodward.

-The work is overseen by the Diocese of Salisbury's Sudan Link Committee, chaired by the Bishop of Sherborne, Dr Graham Kings.
+The work is overseen by the Diocese of Salisbury's Sudan Link Committee, Ian Woodward is the Acting Chair.
 It is serviced by a steering committee.

 The Steering Committee are a good first point of contact.

-- Canon Ian Woodward is Vice–chair of the Sudan Committee, and also leads on Advocacy) (email@example.com)
+- Canon Ian Woodward is Acting–chair of the Sudan Committee, and also leads on Advocacy) (email@example.com)

-- John Foster chairs the Education Committee (firstname.lastname@example.org)
+- Ian Pinder chairs the Education Committee (firstname.lastname@example.org)

 - Mike Maclachlan chairs the medical link committee (email@example.com)